buddhasystem/cdbweb/README.md

 ## Test service

-Current testing platform for CDBweb is a VM running RH7.6
+Current testing platform for CDBweb is a VM running RH7.6.

+Work in progress.